 Acceptance/rejection is based entirely upon our perception of content, quality, how the article fits into our plans for TMA, and its potential appeal to our readers.
 Once an article is accepted, we reserve the right to edit, condense, cut, or otherwise alter the text of all material sent for publication without the advance approval of the writer; however, we do consult authors about substantive changes.
-Upon acceptance of your article, we will ask you to sign a contract outlining our terms, compensation, conditions, etc. This includes permission for us to publish your article in TMA and possibly include it in an electronic version of TMA for distribution online.
+Upon acceptance of your article, we will ask you to sign a contract outlining our terms, conditions, compensation, etc. This includes permission for us to publish your article in the print magazine and in an electronic version of the same issue of TMA for distribution online.
 Before the contract is finalized by TMA, authors will be asked to satisfy all requests for information specific to their article.

-Important Note: Once you've submitted your finished article, do not make any further revisions or additions unless we ask for them.
-We usually send an Editor’s Checklist with specific questions and/or recommendations for improving your article.
-When you receive this list, make only the changes we are requesting.
-If you feel that other changes are necessary, please contact our Editor, Nan Geary, to discuss the matter.
+Important Note: Once you’ve submitted your finished article, do not make any further revisions or additions unless we ask for them.
+If you feel that such changes are necessary, please contact our Editor, Nan Geary, to discuss the matter.
 When we review a revised article for final approval, we are dismayed if we discover that we’re reading an entirely new article, instead of the one we originally reviewed and accepted for publication.

 Tem Tarriktar, Nan Geary, and Janette deProsse